 We have worked out exclusive discounts with national manufacturers for blower door equipment for participants.

 Does the course fee cover any BPI testing fees?

 No. The testing fees charged by BPI authorized testing centers far exceed the cost of what we charge for your tuition, exam fee and first year membership in the association.

 What do I receive once I successfully complete the National Society’s program?

-Once you complete the online coursework, your final exam will be proctored at either one of our affiliate member schools nearby or an alternative method to ensure the integrity of the exam.
+Once you complete the online coursework, your final exam will be proctored at either one of our affiliate member schools nearby or an alternative method that ensures the integrity of the exam.
 You will then receive a certificate similar to the sample below.
 Your name will be added to the national database for verification by prospective clients (and to enhance your SEO rating) and a press release in your local or regional paper will announce your certification and achievement.